matbryan52/microscopy-images-qem/slides.md

 - MATLAB is **1-indexed**:
   - `image[1, 1]` is the first pixel

-Extra dimensions `channel`, `scan` ordered according to convention (and sometimes also memory-layout).
+Extra dimensions e.g. `channel`, `scan` are according to convention (and sometimes also memory-layout).

 ![h:450 center](figures/coordinate-layout.svg)